zhenyuliu-hunnu/astro-theme-retypeset/src/content/posts/guides/Theme Guide-en.md

 #### toc

 Generate table of contents.
+Shows h2 to h4 headings.
 Default is true.

 #### lang